en fr de

 • Have you ever experienced some 'strange feelings' in intercultural communication situations due to different ‘norms’ of distance?
 Or can you remember a situation that you would maybe judge differently now that you have learnt about different concepts of distance?
 How would you describe your 'norm' and your cultural background?
 Do you always position yourself in the same way?
 Or does it change depending on the place, the context and the situation?

-• What about your colleagues and pairs?
+• What about your colleagues and peers?
 An exchange can be very fruitful for the social wellbeing and the relationships inside your enterprise or institution.
 The activity above can also be used in class.
 It gives you the opportunity to compare different experiences and different feelings of your students.

 Take away